algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 **Graphics and Animation Refinement:**

-- **Objective:** improve the overall visual experience with enhanced graphics and smoother animations
+- **Objective:** Improve the overall visual experience with enhanced graphics and smoother animations.
-- **Rationale:** elevate the aesthetic appeal of the game and provide a more engaging user experience
+- **Rationale:** Elevate the aesthetic appeal of the game and provide a more engaging user experience.

 **Accessibility Features:**

-- **Objective:** incorporate accessibility features such as colorblind-friendly options and customizable controls
+- **Objective:** Incorporate accessibility features such as colorblind-friendly options and customizable controls.
-- **Rationale:** ensure inclusivity by accommodating a diverse range of players with different needs
+- **Rationale:** Ensure inclusivity by accommodating a diverse range of players with different needs.

 #### Technological Advancements

 **Compatibility with Modern Systems:**

-- **Objective:** ensure compatibility with modern systems and explore potential ports to contemporary platforms
+- **Objective:** Ensure compatibility with modern systems and explore potential ports to contemporary platforms.
-- **Rationale:** extend the reach of the game to a broader audience and adapt to evolving technology
+- **Rationale:** Extend the reach of the game to a broader audience and adapt to evolving technology.

 **Cross-Platform Support:**

-- **Objective:** investigate the feasibility of cross-platform support, enabling the game to run seamlessly on various operating systems
+- **Objective:** Investigate the feasibility of cross-platform support, enabling the game to run seamlessly on various operating systems.
-- **Rationale:** facilitate accessibility for players on different devices and environments
+- **Rationale:** Facilitate accessibility for players on different devices and environments.

 **Integration of New Technologies:**

-- **Objective:** explore the integration of modern technologies, such as improved sound libraries and graphics frameworks
+- **Objective:** Explore the integration of modern technologies, such as improved sound libraries and graphics frameworks.
-- **Rationale:** keep the game technically up-to-date while preserving its classic charm
+- **Rationale:** Keep the game technically up-to-date while preserving its classic charm.

 ## Assumptions

-The successful execution of the Pac-Man® Game project relies on the following assumptions:
+The successful execution of the Pac-Man Game project relies on the following assumptions:

 **Team Expertise:**

-- **Assumption:** the development team possesses proficient knowledge of assembly language
+- **Assumption:** The development team possesses proficient knowledge of assembly language.
-- **Rationale:** assembly language expertise is crucial for coding the game logic and achieving optimal performance on the chosen platform
+- **Rationale:** Assembly language expertise is crucial for coding the game logic and achieving optimal performance on the chosen platform.

 **DOSBox Stability:**

-- **Assumption:** DOSBox provides a stable and consistent emulation environment for MS-DOS compatible systems
+- **Assumption:** DOSBox provides a stable and consistent emulation environment for MS-DOS compatible systems.
-- **Rationale:** the project assumes that DOSBox is a reliable emulator for running the Pac-Man® game on modern computers
+- **Rationale:** The project assumes that DOSBox is a reliable emulator for running the Pac-Man game on modern computers.

 **Player Familiarity:**

-- **Assumption:** players are expected to be familiar with basic Pac-Man® mechanics
+- **Assumption:** Players are expected to be familiar with basic Pac-Man mechanics.
-- **Rationale:** the game design assumes a level of familiarity with classic Pac-Man® gameplay, minimizing the need for extensive tutorials
+- **Rationale:** The game design assumes a level of familiarity with classic Pac-Man gameplay, minimizing the need for extensive tutorials.

 **Testing Resources:**

-- **Assumption:** adequate resources will be allocated for comprehensive testing on various systems
+- **Assumption:** Adequate resources will be allocated for comprehensive testing on various systems.
-- **Rationale:** comprehensive testing is essential to identify and address potential compatibility issues on different hardware configurations
+- **Rationale:** Comprehensive testing is essential to identify and address potential compatibility issues on different hardware configurations.

 ## Solution

 ### Propopsed Solution

-The proposed solution is to recreate the classic Pac-Man® game in assembly x86 to run on the DOSBox emulator.
-The primary components include the assembly codebase, interaction with the DOSBox environment, and emulation of the original Pac-Man® gameplay.
+The proposed solution is to recreate the classic Pac-Man game in assembly x86 to run on the DOSBox emulator.
+The primary components include the assembly codebase, interaction with the DOSBox environment, and emulation of the original Pac-Man gameplay.

 #### External Components and Interactions

 **Assembly Codebase:**

-- **Interaction:** The assembly code constitutes the core of the solution, defining Pac-Man®'s behavior, ghost movements, and game mechanics.
+- **Interaction:** The assembly code constitutes the core of the solution, defining Pac-Man's behavior, ghost movements, and game mechanics.
 - **Alteration:** The assembly code alters the game state based on user input, events, and interactions.

 **DOSBox Emulator:**

-- **Interaction:** the game will interact with the DOSBox emulator to execute assembly code within a simulated MS-DOS environment
+- **Interaction:** The game will interact with the DOSBox emulator to execute assembly code within a simulated MS-DOS environment.
-- **Alteration:** DOSBox provides a platform for executing assembly code and emulating the original Pac-Man® environment
+- **Alteration:** DOSBox provides a platform for executing assembly code and emulating the original Pac-Man environment.

 #### Dependencies